cashfree/core-ios-sdk/Swift+Sample+Application/Pods/CashfreePGCoreSDK/Readme.md

                         .build()
 ```

-The `enableComponents()` method takes in an array of string and the order in which the merchant is set is honoured.
-If this method is not invoked, by default all the payment modes are enabled.
+The `enableComponents()` method takes in an array of string and the order in which the merchant sends the components is honoured.
+If this method is not called, by default all the payment modes are enabled.

 ```

+### Theme
 let theme = try CFTheme.CFThemeBuilder()
                         .setNavigationBarBackgroundColor("#C3C3C3")
                         .setNavigationBarTextColor("#FFFFFF")